arvimal/arvimal.github.io/content/posts/2014/09/fscache-and-fuse.md

 This feature has got quite a few requests from the FOSS world, and I'm glad I could work on this.
 For now, I'm trying to get a hold on FS-Cache, how it works with other file systems, and trying to build FUSE with some customizations.
 Ultimately, it would be the FUSE module were the code additions would go, not FS-Cache.

-I'll try to keep this blog updated, so that I have a journal to refer later
+I'll try to keep this blog updated, so that I have a journal to refer later.